yueyue4737/EC601MiniProject1_Individual/Avoid/avoidErrors.md

 * For the beginners, we need to learn from one library first, and then expand.

 * Never split the work, every one need to know the procedure from 0 to 1, even though some of them are done by specific one.

+* Do not use the combination of Chinese and English in your coursework, except in infromal oral speaking.

+* Format your markdown file, instead of saying everything is easy.